-Yes you can.
-Today we are going to go through some basic steps and soon you will be ready to start you first online meeting!
+Yes you can quickly get up and running with an online meeting.
+Today we are going to go through some basic steps and hopefully by the end of this post, you will be ready to start you first online meeting!

 There are several products available.
 Some charge monthly fees and some are free.
 Today we are going to go through some steps using a product called Zoom.
 It has both a free subscription and a paid subscription.
 Let’s start with the free plan.

 And, here is good news: we can use Zoom with Windows, Mac, IOS, and Android.